 Originally from Kfar Saba, Israel, bassist and composer Daniel Ori’s first exposures to music were classical piano recitals at his grandmother’s apartment in Tel-Aviv.
 Her attempts to teach Daniel traditional piano lessons were disrupted by his interest with contemporary music.
 At age 14, Daniel took his older brother’s electric bass into his own hands.
 The connection with the instrument came immediately and Daniel’s musical voyage had begun.
 His growing interest in Jazz music brought him to Rimon School of Music, where he studied Jazz performance and collaborated with some of Israel’s top Jazz prospects.
 In 2006, Daniel decided to take on studies again, as a scholarship student at the Berklee School of Music.
 There he studied with World class Musicians Matthew Garrison, Dave Samuels, Alain Mallet, John Lockwood, Ed Tomassi and many more as he earned his degree in composition with honors.

-Since his move to New York in 2008, Daniel has been a prominent young voice in the contemporary jazz scene, and has performed/recorded with Oz Noy, Kenwood Dennard, Lew Soloff, Marcus Printup, Jamie Haddad, Alon Yavnai, Mark Turner, Logan Richardson and Aaron Goldberg among others.
-Daniel has played at the Chicago World Music Festival, Red Sea Jazz Festival, Montreal Jazz Festival, Bean Town Jazz Festival and the Tel Aviv Jazz Festival, to name a few, and can be heard regularly at New York City venues such as Smalls, Cornelia Street Cafe and Blue Note.
+Since his move to New York in 2008, Daniel has been a prominent young voice in the contemporary jazz scene, and has performed/recorded with Oz Noy, Kenwood Dennard, Lew Soloff, Marcus Printup, Jamie Haddad, Alon Yavnai, Mark Turner, Logan Richardson, Dayna Stephens and Aaron Goldberg among others.
+Daniel has played at the Chicago World Music Festival, Montreal Jazz Festival, Bean Town Jazz Festival, Alexandria Jazz Festival and the Red Sea Jazz Festival to name a few, and can be heard regularly at New York City venues such as Smalls, Cornelia Street Cafe, DROM, Bar Next Door, NuBlu and Blue Note.

 EMUNA, Daniel’s second album, is now officially out on BluJazz Records.